tinnan/learn-java/learn-mongodb-queryable-encryption/README.md

 1. Download the project dependencies.

-   - If you use Maven, you can use the
-     `pom.xml` file included in the project directory.
-   - If you use Gradle, you can use the `gradle.build` file included in the project directory.
+   - Use the `gradle.build` file included in the project directory.

    Otherwise, make sure you
    include dependencies for `mongodb-driver-sync`, `mongodb-driver-core`, `bson`